Auburn/FastNoiseLite/README.md

 # FastNoise Lite

-**FastNoise Lite is a work in progress**

-FastNoise Lite is a portable open source noise generation library with a large selection of noise algorithms.
+FastNoise Lite is an extremely portable open source noise generation library with a large selection of noise algorithms.
 This library focuses on high performance while avoiding platform/language specific features, allowing for easy ports to as many possible languages.

 This project is an evolution of the original FastNoise library and shares the same goal: An easy to use library that can quickly be integrated into a project and provides performant modern noise generation.

 If you are looking for a more extensive noise generation library consider using [FastNoise2](https://github.com/Auburn/FastNoise2).
-It provides large performance gains thanks to SIMD and uses a node graph structure to allow huge amounts of flexibilty and configuration.
+It provides large performance gains thanks to SIMD and uses a node graph structure to allow complex noise configurations with lots of flexibility.

-### Features
+## Features

 - 2D & 3D
 - OpenSimplex2 Noise